 At least 8 killed, 7 wounded in shooting at Allen Premium Outlets in Texas; gunman dead, police say

 At least eight people were killed and another seven wounded when a gunman opened fire Saturday afternoon at Allen Premium Outlets, a mall in Allen, Texas, a suburb in the Dallas–Fort Worth metropolitan area, authorities said.
-The shooting suspect is dead, officials said.
+The suspect was shot and killed by an officer.

-In a news conference Saturday night, Allen Fire Chief Jonathan Boyd confirmed that seven people were pronounced dead at the scene, and another nine were rushed by paramedics to local hospitals.
+In a news conference Saturday night, Allen Fire Chief Jonathan Boyd confirmed that six victims were pronounced dead at the scene, and another nine were rushed by paramedics to local hospitals.
 Two of those transported later died, Boyd said.

-The suspect was among those found dead at the scene, police said.
-No names were immediately released.
+The suspect also died at the scene.

 Allen Police Chief Brian Harvey reported that an officer was on an unrelated call at about 3:36 p.m. local time when he heard gunshots, responded, and "neutralized" the suspect.

-"He heard gunshots, located the gunshots, located the shooter, neutralized the threat," Harvey said.
+"He heard gunshots, located the gunshots, located the shooter, neutralized the threat," Harvey told reporters.

 The shooter is believed to have acted alone, Harvey said.
-Authorities declined to provide further details and did not take questions.
+Authorities declined to provide further details or take questions.

-Janet St. James, a spokesperson for Medical City Healthcare, told CBS News that its trauma facilities had received eight shooting victims who ranged in age from 5 to 61 years old.
+Janet St. James, a spokesperson for Medical City Healthcare, told CBS News that its trauma facilities had received at least eight shooting victims who ranged in age from 5 to 61 years old.

-In an earlier briefing, Boyd said that "there may have been" other potential injury victims "transported in private vehicles, but those are the ones that we know of," he said of the nine victims taken by ambulances.
+In an earlier briefing, Boyd said that "there may have been" other potential injury victims "transported in private vehicles, but those are the ones that we know of," he said of the nine victims taken to hospitals by ambulance.

 Video posted to social media captured the sound of gunfire and panic among people at the mall.